What is Cashback and how It works: Benefits explained

 Start your journey to financial independence today!
 Download the Modak app and start earning rewards while building smart money habits.

-1. Checking account and the Modak Visa® debit card issued by Lewis & Clark Bank, Member FDIC.
-Funds deposited into checking account may be eligible for up to $250,000 of FDIC insurance.
-The FDIC’s deposit insurance coverage only protects against the failure of an FDIC-insured depository institution.
+1. Deposit account and the Modak Visa® debit card issued by Legend Bank, N.A., FDIC-Insured.
+Modak is a financial technology company and not a FDIC insured financial institution.
+Funds deposited into a Deposit Account may be eligible for up to $250,000 of FDIC insurance.

 2. 100 MBX = $1(as of June 2024).
 This is an approximation and not a guaranteed result.
 For more information on MBX, visit: Click here for more information on MBX